We are reader-supported. Buying through links on our site may earn us commissions. Learn More.

 When selecting a diamond from a vendor, follow these expert recommendations:

 Diamond Size and Diamond Carat are often mistaken as meaning the same thing.
 Diamond Carat refers to the weight of the diamond—whereas Diamond Size refers to visual appearance (how large it appears).

-For example, a 4 Carat Pear Shaped Diamond ring will likely appear larger than a 4 Carat Round Brilliant Diamond ring like this one.
+For example, this 4 Carat Pear Shaped Diamond ring from James Allen will likely appear larger than this 4 Carat Round Brilliant Diamond ring from James Allen.
 Both are stunning choices.
 The size of the stones appear different even though the carat weight is the same.

 When it comes to shape, size and carat weight, review several options to determine which diamonds appeal to you the most.

 The 4 C’s (Cut, Color, Clarity and Carat Weight) of a diamond impact its beauty and brilliance.
 Clarity, for instance, indicates how void the diamond is of blemishes, surface defects and inclusions.

 The GIA grades Clarity on the following scale from best to worst: Internally Flawless (IF), Very Very Small Inclusions 1 (VVS1), Very Very Small Inclusions 2 (VVS2), Very Small Inclusions 1 (VS1), Very Small Inclusions 2 (VS2), Small Inclusions 1 (SI1), Small Inclusions 2 (SI2), Inclusions 1 (I1), Inclusions 2 (I2).

 While it’s important to review the Clarity grading from the GIA or AGS, you should also look closely at the diamond yourself to determine if any imperfections are visible to the naked eye.
 You can also have an expert assist you, helping you to avoid spending too much on a characteristic that will go unnoticed.